 It's important to note that you can only respond to the last message you received.
 If a Casting Director sends you a follow up question asking if you own a specific costume, you can only reply to the question about the costume.
 If you need to change your initial response regarding availability, you will need to call the Casting Director.

 Casting Directors have the option of sending Background Actors booking details through the Central Casting texting system.
-This feature will be used on a case by case basis and only after you have accepted a Casting Director's offer of work.
 If you are booked, your details message will include a link to the Details page of our website, a show name, and a 4-digit passcode.
 Please review all materials given to make sure you arrive to set as expected.
 You will be asked to respond "Yes" to confirm you received that details message.
 Casting Directors are watching to see if you have your details, so please reply promptly.
 Our article It's All in the Details has all the information you need on our Details Blog procedure.

 If you do receive details, you may not cancel via text message.
 You must call your Central Casting office and follow the appropriate steps if you need to cancel.